yelinaung/change-git-url/README.md

 change-git-url
 =============

 SSH to HTTP url, vice versa.
+Tested with GitHub and BitBucket urls.

 How to Use
 ----------